 The Perfect Aspects

 2. The complete aspect describes an action, condition, or event by stating its ending and emphasising that the action is complete or finished.
-This description is a perfect description of the nature of the action, condition, or event, as it implies the beginning and explicitly states the ending or finishing or completion.
+This description is a perfect description of the nature of the action, condition, or event, as it implies the beginning and shows that the ending has completed.
 Thus, the complete aspect is also known as the perfect aspect.

 The three perfect or complete tenses describe a completed action.
 The action may be completed in the past, present, or in the future.